 Oldervik is a little fishing village, 40 minutes drive north-east of Tromsø.
 It is a dead-end, tucked away behind the Lyngen Alps.

 “The bird wants you to follow.
 If you were a dog or a cat you would be motivated by the thought of having a nice little oystercatcher bird for supper.
-The bird would tease you, flying here and there, to keep your interest, all the while luring you away from its eggs.’
+The bird would tease you, flying here and there, to keep your interest, all the while luring you away from its eggs.”

 Hm.
-On a sad note: It might be smart hanging a dead bird to protect the drying fish from other birds but not all smart things are right.
+It might be smart hanging a dead oystercatcher to protect the drying fish from other birds but not all smart things are right.